doberman24/TIC-TAC-toe_VS2012/README.md

 Converted console game

 This program was converted by me from the console version to the windows version using Visual Studio 2012.
 The algorithm has also been slightly improved.
 The program is written in C++.
+This course work at the Institute.